Put your mind at rest

 No. You don’t need a doctor’s referral for your optician or dentist, and you don’t need one to come to us.
 If you choose to come to one of our Hearing Care centres, you’ll get an appointment within a week, whereas an NHS assessment may take several weeks (with a further wait for a hearing aid if that’s what will help you).

-Do I need to bring anything or anyone to my consultation?
+Do I need to bring anything to my consultation?

 Like most people who come to us, you may find that having a friend or relative at your sclasse is useful, especially as they may have additional questions you’d never thought of, or if it comes to it, suggestions to help you decclasse on a hearing aid.
 There’s no need to come with any documents or medical notes – we’ll make time to listen to any concerns you might have and your full assessment will look at why you’re experiencing problems.
 After the test, we’ll explain the results clearly without bombarding you with clinical jargon, and you’ll never be rushed away without understanding what any next steps might be.
 You’re welcome to bring someone with you though.